 The first step in creating your illustrated story is to decide on your script.
 Once you have developed your script, it is time to start illustrating!
 You could choose to draw, paint, use photographs, use digital images (e.g. clipart) or create a collage.

 If you are using photos or clip art images, make sure you have permission to do so (make sure you do not have to purchase the rights or credit the original author of the images).
 Canva is a great online design website that can assist with your submissions.

 Whichever method you choose, try to make sure that your pictures tell a story along with the text you include.
-Some examples of illustrated stories are below.
+An example of an illustrated story is shown below.